nl-design-system/denhaag/components/CardAuthentication/README.md

 ## Anatomy

-The authentication block consists of:
+The Authentication card consists of:

 1. Title: To introduce the action
 2. Paragraph (optional): To give more context to the action